jmarca/hello_hipster_stack/README.md

 The Hipster Stack!
 ==================

-This post describes my version of the Elm hipster stack.
+This repo describes my version of the Elm hipster stack.
 The original setup I found is located on github at [carleryd/elm-hipster-stack](https://github.com/carleryd/elm-hipster-stack).
 I had trouble with that version out of the box, because it wasn’t